 Why this matters now

 For over a decade, UK public sector bodies relied on NCSC Mail Check to monitor their DMARC posture.
-Mail Check was free, UK hosted, and integrated into the NCSC Active Cyber Defence programme.
-Its retirement has left a gap that most organisations have not yet filled.
+Mail Check was free and integrated into the NCSC Active Cyber Defence programme.
+NCSC retired the service on 31 March 2026 and recommended commercial replacements; that has left a gap most organisations have not yet filled.

 What a public sector DMARC platform needs to do